 How Does Vitamin D Work?

 When your skin is exposed to sunlight, specifically ultraviolet B (UVB) rays, your body naturally produces Vitamin D3.
-D2 is created in a similar fashion, yet through the synthesis of sunlight by mushrooms and plants.
-There are three ways you can obtain vitamin d for your body – from the sun, vitamin d supplements, and from food, preferred in that exact order.
+D2 is created in a similar fashion yet through the synthesis of sunlight by mushrooms and plants.
+There are three ways you can obtain vitamin D for your body.
+These ways include from the sun, vitamin D supplements, and from food, preferred in that exact order.
 Wow, supplements over the food you say?
 Yes, exactly.
-The reason is simple: most individuals aren’t exposed to UVB rays at least 15 minutes a day, uncovered and unprotected (that means no sunscreen, makeup, or clothing).
+The reason is simple: most individuals aren’t exposed to UVB rays for at least 15 minutes a day, uncovered and unprotected (that means no sunscreen, makeup, or clothing).
 Foods fortified with Vitamin D2 also don’t contain enough vitamin D to provide the body with the recommended daily intake (RDI) of Vitamin D [R].
 For these reasons, vitamin D3 supplementation is the most effective way to get the daily recommended amount of vitamin D.

-It’s estimated that nearly 1 billion people or 50% of the world population is vitamin d deficient.
-Low vitamin d levels can result in abnormalities in bone metabolism, slow wound healing, chronic fatigue, depressed mood states, muscle weakness, and depression [R, R, R].
+It’s estimated that nearly 1 billion people or 50% of the world population are vitamin D deficient.
+Low vitamin D levels can result in abnormalities in bone metabolism, slow wound healing, chronic fatigue, depressed mood states, muscle weakness, and depression [R, R, R].

 Is Vitamin D3 The Same As Vitamin D?